 Now that made me introspect.

 Because just like these guys, I too, notice that there are many things I’ve written that now contradict my present worldview.
-It’s embarrassing in a way, because back then I’m very very confident that what I think or believe matters or should be given importance.
+It’s embarrassing in a way, because back then I was confident that what I think or believe matters or should be given importance.

 Ah, very stupid.

-It may seem like motivating, perhaps helpful to an extent.
-But damn, it can also be destructive.
+It may seem like motivating or helpful to an extent, but damn, it can also be destructive.

 Truth is, in some cases, giving up can be a good thing especially if it’s obviously not working (this is one of the hundred things I’ve learned recently).

 It may sound counterintuitive though, but it’s possible that it could be the right thing to do.